BuildForSDGCohort2/Team-253-Group-A-Backend/ai_part/model_api/api-quickstart/README.md

 #### Push your docker file to Docker Hub

-1- List all the docker images in your system
+1- List all the docker images in your system.
-2- Get the tag of the docker you want to deploy
+2- Get the tag of the docker you want to deploy.
-3- Log In to your Docker Hub account
+3- Log In to your Docker Hub account.
-4- Push the docker to Docker Hub
+4- Push the docker to Docker Hub.

 ```sh
 # Get the docker tag